zeetwii/RFRE/tools/README.md

 ## Analysis Tools

   * [Universal Radio Hacker](https://github.com/jopohl/urh) - A good tool for windows and linux to do both low level demodulation and message analysis on signals.
+  * [Audacity](https://www.audacityteam.org/) - A good tool for audio generation and analysis

 ## Web Links